-The Peak screen displays the highest (lowest for O_2) concentrations detected since the Eagle was turned on.
-Peak readings are stored in the Eagle's memory until a higher level is detected, you reset them, or the Eagle is turned off.
-To reset the peak readings while using the Eagle, press and hold the RESET/SILENCE button while in the Peak screen until you hear a beep, then release it.
+The Peak screen displays the highest (lowest for $O_2$ ) concentrations detected since the Eagle was turned on.
+Peak readings are stored in the Eagle's memory until a higher level is detected or the Eagle is turned off.

 The Lunchbreak "RESUME" option enables the Eagle to remember peak readings when it is turned off.
-See "Starting Up the Eagle" on page 10.
+See "Starting Up the Eagle" on page 11.